Navigation

 When to seek help for chickenpox

 If a young child has chickenpox, you’ll usually be able to manage the symptoms at home, without seeking medical help.
 You’ll probably be able to tell it’s chickenpox because it causes such a distinctive rash.
-If you know you’ve recently been in contact with someone who has chickenpox, this makes it even more certain.
-If you’re not sure whether the symptoms could be due to something else though, contact your GP.
-You should also contact your GP if you’re feeling particularly unwell.
+If you know your child has recently been in contact with someone who has chickenpox, this makes it even more certain.

 Under 18 GP Appointments